 2015 CSA shares still available!
 Sign up now for your fresh picked, organically grown produce.
-Early sign ups can pay $150 initial payment and pay balance in monthly payments!

 Community Supported Agriculture (CSA) is the concept of local farmers growing produce for members of their community – the traditional method of buying produce before the advent of grocery stores at the beginning of the twentieth century.
-Farmers and CSA members work together, with CSA members providing the financial support the farmer needs to grow their food (by paying for their seasonal membership fee), and farmers investing that paid fee into the farm to run the farm and grow the produce.
+Farmers and community supported agriculture members work together, with members providing the financial support the farmer needs to grow their food (by paying for their seasonal membership fee), and farmers investing that paid fee into the farm to run the farm and grow the produce.
 CSA members “pledge” to support the farm through the purchase of their share, and farmers “pledge” to work their hardest to provide an abundant season of healthy, delicious food.
-In this way, farmers and CSA members provide mutual support and share the mutual risk and benefits of the season’s harvest.
+In this way, farmers and members provide mutual support and share the mutual risk and benefits of the season’s harvest.
 By paying for the seasonal membership fee up front, the farmer can concentrate on farming rather than marketing.

 This farmer/community relationship eliminates the middle man (grocery stores) which reduces the price for the members, and enables farmers to receive a fairer price for their crops, as well as allowing the CSA member to see where and how their food is grown.
 This benefit of buying from a local farmer has become increasingly important as the country’s food system becomes more inundated with genetically modified (GMO) produce, and internationally imported organic produce and other labels that do not mean what they imply.